tanishq1g/Pytorch_codes/README.md

 # Pytorch_codes

-This repository contains all the machine learning and deep learning codes I have implemented using pytorch.
+This repository contains everything I have done using pytorch.
+Codes, important links and references to docs.

-I have also added proper explanation and links to docs in comments for the important functions I have used.